StateFarmASUGameCon/PhaserPrototype/README.md

 1. You can now start modifying the code on your workstation.

 ## View game locally
+1. Open the folder containing the code within Visual Studio Code.
+1. Open the `index.html` file.
+1. Click "Go Live" at the bottom.
+1. Your game should now appear in your browser.

 ## Basic git commands

 ## Submission Instructions
 1. Push changes to the master branch of your repository.
 See basic git commands above, or talk to one of us if you need help.